-This portfolio aims to produce an income level that is the highest of the three income portfolios and is also expected to experience higher levels of risk.
-To achieve its aim, the portfolio mainly invests in one or more funds to create a diversified portfolio, providing exposure to UK and international equities, fixed income assets and other types of investments that have the potential to generate higher levels of income.
+The aim of the portfolio is to produce a balance of income and growth and is expected to produce the lowest level of income of the three income portfolios available and is also expected to be lower risk than the other two portfolios.
+To achieve its aim, the portfolio invests in a blend of funds.
+Together, these funds are designed to create a balanced and diversified portfolio, providing exposure to a wide range of assets, including for example, UK and international equities, fixed income assets, alternative assets and other types of investment designed to produce an income or long-term investment growth.